♦ What You Will Want to Know About Applying For Your Personal Retreat

 - Sunscreen, hat, sunglasses (even in winter)

-- Mosquito repellent/bite relief cream, non-scented (but only for mid-June/July)
+- Mosquito repellent/bite relief cream, non-scented (but only for June through August)

 - Shawl or light blanket for early morning/late evening sitting

-Please do not bring pets.
+Please do not bring pets, candles, or incense.
 Also, there is no visiting by friends or relatives during the retreat.

 Karma yoga is a daily aspect of every retreatant’s schedule.
 Keeping the cabin, common spaces or the Lama House clean is an essential part of doing your retreat.
 Cleaning products will be provided for you to keep your retreat space clean during your stay.

 Laundry can be done at the Retreat Support Building.
 Lama House has its own washing machine and dryer.